 A very core way to redirect to 301 is to apply the .htaccess file.
 This way may not work for large e-commerce websites because it would take more time to do and more server loading time.
 More server loading time is bad for rankings.
 The PHP wildcard redirect is an excellent alternative to the 301 redirects.

 The next primary SEO task for Opencart is canonical tagging.
 Most e-commerce websites have products that can be crawled from various and multiple addresses for proper categorisation and comfort surfing.
 The compelling point is to give excellent and unrestricted access to search engines to products on the websites to avoid multiple indexing of the same content.

 How to do 301 redirects in .htaccess file for OpenCart website.

 A RewriteRule is needed and required to redirect 301 on the opencart e-commerce website .htaccess file.
 The use of simple 301 redirections like “Redirect 301 /page1 http://example.com/page2″ is not possible.
 Using it would create query string “?_route_=” to the final destination URL.

 4. Set up correct canonical link element for every page.

 A conical tag in the header.tpl file needed on the opencart e-commerce template if it is not set up already.

 Insert Opencart canonical code

 For parameter link that is not programmed for product, manufacturer or information pages and categories, canonical won’t be visible for such pages.
 To set it up, product code (product.php), category code (category.php), manufacturer code (manufacturer.php in the folder “/catalog/controller/product/”) and information code (information.php in folder “/catalog/controller/information/”) are required.
-However, the coding is not the same with various version or different coding pattern of the opencart.
-An adjustment of the coding might be needed to make it fit into your own opencart website.
+However, the coding is not the same as the various version or different coding pattern of the opencart.
+An adjustment of the coding might be needed to make it fit into your opencart website.